SURREY FLAG FOOTBALL LEAGUE– RULES & REGULATIONS / PLAYER CODE OF CONDUCT

 3.2 Player Uniforms:

 - Shorts/Pants CAN NOT have pockets.
 Improperly attired players will incur a “delay of game penalty” for their team – they will lose 5 yards and the offending player must leave the field until they obtain the proper equipment.
 Taped pockets and shorts/pants worn inside-out are NOT acceptable.

-- Surrey Flag Football League recommends wearing cleats, gloves, cups, some sort of head protection, and that you remove any jewelry before a game.
-(Note that cleats with metal studs are not permitted).
+- Surrey Flag Football League recommends wearing cleats, gloves, some sort of head protection, and that you remove any jewelry before a game.
+(Note: cleats with metal studs are not permitted).

 SECTION 4 – PLAYER CODE OF CONDUCT / DISCIPLINARY ACTIONS